rsy010522/AP-Data-Science---Exercise-/README.md

 # AP-Data-Science---Exercise-
-All the exercises for AP Data Science sessions are stored in this repo.
+All the Jupyter Notebook exercises for AP Data Science sessions are uploaded in this repo.

+Cheers,
+Thanh Nguyen (Nick)